 If you decide to make this your lifestyle due to your own personal beliefs, you need to stand up for it.
-Don’t let others that don’t agree with you or that don’t understand your decision create problems or doubts for you.
+Don’t let others who don’t agree with you or who don’t understand your decision create problems or doubts for you.
 Not everyone in your life will be supportive about it but the majority of people will.

 A gluten-free lifestyle isn’t something to be shy about, to be ashamed of, or that you need to hide.
 It may be different from other people and the food choices they make but that is okay.
 It is about doing what is right for you and for your family in this regard so don’t succumb to peer pressure.